L&S Teaching Mentors Program

 Teaching Department: Political Science

-Ethan has served as a TA and lecturer in the Political Science department for the past three years.
-During that time, he has enjoyed teaching classes related research design, using statistics for social science, comparative politics, and the European Union.
+Ethan has served as a TA and lecturer in the Political Science department for the past four years.
+During that time, he has enjoyed teaching classes related to research design, using statistics for social science, and comparative/world politics.
 He is especially excited to teach classes that equip students with the tools and critical thinking skills that they need to pursue independent research projects.
-In the classroom, he strives to present material and facilitate discussion with the dual goals of accessibility and inclusiveness, ensuring that all students feel comfortable taking risks, participating, and grappling with challenging material.
+In the classroom, he strives to present material and facilitate discussion with a goal of accessibility, ensuring that all students feel comfortable taking risks, participating, and grappling with challenging material.

 Questions